ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Columns with unknown names will be skipped if setting [input_format_skip_unknown_fields](../operations/settings/settings.md#settings-input-format-skip-unknown-fields) is set to 1.
 Columns that are not presente in the block will be filled with default values (you can use  [input_format_defaults_for_omitted_fields](../operations/settings/settings.md#session_settings-input_format_defaults_for_omitted_fields) setting here)

-## JSONColumnsMonoBlock {#jsoncolumnsmonoblock}

-Differs from JSONColumns in that it buffers up to [output_format_json_columns_max_rows_to_buffer](../operations/settings/settings.md#output-format-json-columns-max-rows-to-buffer) rows and then outputs them as a single block.

 ## JSONColumnsWithMetadata {#jsoncolumnsmonoblock}

 Differs from JSON output format in that it outputs columns as in JSONColumns format.
-This format buffers up to [output_format_json_columns_max_rows_to_buffer](../operations/settings/settings.md#session_settings-output-format-json-columns-max-rows-to-buffer) rows and then outputs them as a single block.
+This format buffers all data in memory and then outputs them as a single block.

+Example:
 ```json
 {
 	"meta":